Yinkusadel/jc-coding-challenges/fcc-js/es6/set-default-parameters-for-your-functions/README.md

-# Add challenge details and instructions here

-### Set Default Parameters for Your Functions
+# Set Default Parameters for Your Functions

 **In order to help us create more flexible functions, ES6 introduces default parameters for functions.**